28 Days Later: Plot

 A group of animal rights activists infiltrate a laboratory in Cambridge which houses abnormally aggressive chimpanzees.
-Despite a scientist warning that the chimpanzees are infected with a highly contagious 'Rage' virus, an activist frees one; it attacks her and, within seconds of exposure, she succumbs to the virus.
+Despite a scientist warning that the chimpanzees are "infected" with "rage", an activist frees one; it attacks her and, within seconds of exposure, she succumbs to the virus.
 She immediately attacks the others, and the virus spreads rapidly across Great Britain, resulting in total societal collapse.

 Twenty-eight days later, bicycle courier Jim, who had a traffic accident and fell into a coma before the outbreak, wakes in St Thomas' Hospital in London to find it deserted.
 Leaving the hospital, Jim wanders the empty streets of London, discovers newspapers headlining a mass evacuation, and eventually enters a church and witnesses the aftermath of a massacre, presumably caused by the infected people.
-An infected priest and members of the public appear and chase after Jim, but he is rescued by survivors Selena and Mark, who take him to their refuge in a streetside shop.
+An infected priest and members of the public appear and chase after Jim, but he is rescued by survivors Selena and Mark, who take him to their refuge in a Tube station shop.

-At Jim's request, the group travels on foot to his parents' house in Deptford, where he learns that they have died by suicide.
+At Jim's request, the group travels on foot to his parents' house in Deptford, where he learns that they have died by suicide, leaving a note instructing him to "never wake up".
 When dusk settles in, the group decides to stay the night.
-Staying up, Jim reminisces family memories and lights a candle, drawing the infected neighbors to the house.
-Mark is bitten while eliminating them, forcing Selena to kill him.
+Staying up, Jim reminisces over family memories and lights a candle, drawing the infected neighbours to the house.
+Mark is infected while eliminating them, forcing Selena to kill him.
 Jim and Selena make their way up Balfron Tower after seeing a makeshift signal lamp in a flat belonging to cab driver Frank and his young daughter Hannah.
 Frank plays them a military radio broadcast offering protection and "salvation from infection" at a blockade outside Manchester.
 Frank plans to take Hannah to the blockade, and the four agree to travel together.
 Reaching Manchester, they find the blockade deserted.
 Frank, frustrated, kicks a gate on which a dead infected body is balanced.
 A drop of blood from the corpse falls into Frank's eye, infecting him.
-As he warns the others to keep their distance, hidden soldiers appear and shoot him dead.
+As he warns the others to keep their distance, hidden soldiers appear and shoot him dead as he turns.